 How fit do I need to be?

-You need a good level of cycle fitness to enjoy Glaudax as it's long-distance and it's hilly, because hilly = scenic!
-You should be capable of comfortably riding 160 km (100 miles) on a moderately hilly route in 8 hours or less (excluding stops).
-Our daily distances are less than that but you will need to rest and recover five nights running so you can do the same again the following day.
-The Tour is a challenge for any cyclist, but will be no fun if you are not fit enough, so if you have any doubts, please contact us to discuss.
+You need a good level of cycle fitness to enjoy Glaudax as the tours are long-distance and some are very hilly.
+You should be capable of comfortably riding 80-120 km (50-75 miles) on a moderately hilly route at an average 20 km/h (12 mph) excluding stops.
+Our tours will challenge any cyclist, but will be no fun if you are not fit enough, so if you have any doubts, please contact us to discuss.

 What type of bike do I need for Glaudax?

-A lightweight road, touring or audax bike is going to be best, with a good range of gears for the climbing.
+A lightweight road, gravel, touring or audax bike is best, with a good range of gears for the climbing.
 Make sure it is thoroughly serviced: new tyres, brake blocks/pads and cables are strongly recommended.

-Riders of less conventional machines, such as tandems, trikes and recumbents, are also welcome to join our Tours.
-If you select this option on the Booking Enquiry Form, we will contact you to check the cycle type and dimensions to ensure that we will be able to accommodate you in the Glaudax van in the event of you requiring the rescue service.
-If you want to join a tour using an electric bike, please contact us to discuss before booking.
+Riders of other machines, such as tandems, trikes, recumbents and e-bikes, are also welcome.
+If you select this option on the Booking Enquiry Form, we will contact you to check the cycle type and dimensions, or e-bike range, to ensure that we will be able to accommodate you in the Glaudax van in the event of you requiring the rescue service.

 Is there a rescue service?